-Examples of incorporating ‘evaluation capacity strengthening’ into a project are included in Evaluation and needs analysis, such as the Interim evaluation of the 2013-2018 Strategic Plan, Evaluation of the Under Five’s Ear Health Program, Evaluation of the Ear and Hearing Accredited Training for the Aboriginal Health Worker Workforce Project, and New Arrivals Program (NAP) Targeted Interventions Program Evaluation and Mentoring.
+Examples of incorporating ‘evaluation capacity strengthening’ into a project are included in Evaluation and needs analysis, such as the Evaluation of the Engagement and Wellbeing Policy into Practice Grants, Evaluation of the Telecross and Telechat (SA) Programs, CATSINaM Interim evaluation of the 2013-2018 Strategic Plan, Evaluation of the Under Five’s Ear Health Program, Evaluation of the Ear and Hearing Accredited Training for the Aboriginal Health Worker Workforce Project, and New Arrivals Program (NAP) Targeted Interventions Program Evaluation and Mentoring.

 In addition, beyond… undertakes stand-alone ‘evaluation capacity strengthening’ training that may be a one-off event or a substantial component of an evaluation project.
 For example: